 Sir Syed worked to bring back the lost grandeur and reputation of the Muslim community by enhancing education coordinating it with the teaching of Islam.
 He was very much against the corrupt practices and offered institutional reforms to end obscurity.
 He was a nation builder who with his progressive nature and modern procedure tried to establish Hindu-Muslim unity.
 He said,

 “Hindus and Muslims are like a beautiful bride who has two beautiful eyes one is Muslim and second is Hindu; if one eye of the bride will be destroyed the whole beauty will come down.”

 Sir Syed not only uplifted Muslims on the scholastic aspect but also gave them the political stand such as all India Muslim educational conferences which provided Muslims to voice their opinion and bridge the gap between the rich and poor.
 He was a hard-core rationalist, and his views were respected throughout.

-His entire life is a sparkling lantern which can lead us through the difficulties and problems we face in the contemporary world society.
+His entire life is a sparkling lantern that can lead us through the difficulties and problems we face in contemporary world society.
 His approach and efforts change not only the course of the Muslim community but also their fate collectively.